foundriesio/docs/source/iotfoundry/lwm2m-howto.rst

 **Required Equipment**: IoT gateway device and workstation to run `Ansible`_.

-You'll now use Ansible to set up your IoT gateway to act as a network proxy for your IoT device to publish sensor data to CloudMQTT, and fetch updates from hawkBit.
+You'll now use Ansible to set up your IoT gateway to act as a network proxy for your IoT device to communicate with the Leshan server you set up earlier.

 .. include:: iot-gateway-setup-common.include

 - From the ``gateway-ansible`` repository, deploy the gateway containers to your IoT gateway::

+    ansible-playbook -e "gitci=WORKSTATION_IP_ADDRESS tag=latest" \
-    ansible-playbook -i GATEWAY_IP_ADDRESS, -u linaro iot-gateway.yml \
+                     -i GATEWAY_IP_ADDRESS, -u linaro iot-gateway.yml \
                      --tags gateway

-  **The comma after GATEWAY_IP_ADDRESS is mandatory**.
+  WORKSTATION_IP_ADDRESS in the above command line is the IP address of the system which is running the Leshan server you set up earlier. **The comma after GATEWAY_IP_ADDRESS is mandatory**.

 4. Configure IoT Devices
 ------------------------